Mapping the transverse spin sum rule in position space: Angular Momentum Distributions

 with $g=L^{i},S^{i},J^{i}$.
 The distributions for a transversely polarized target along the $x$-axis are given as

 with the transversely polarized spin-1/2 states $\ket{s_{x}=\pm\frac{1}{2}}=\left(\ket{s^{z}=+\frac{1}{2}}\pm\ket{s^{z}=-\frac{1}{2}}\right)/\sqrt{2}$.
-Note that the transverse OAM and intrinsic spin distributions for a longitudinally polarized target are identical to those for an unpolarized target.
+We remind that the transverse OAM and intrinsic spin distributions for a longitudinally polarized target are identical to those for an unpolarized target.
 Thus, we do not discuss them separately.
-Moreover, analogous to Fig.~\ref{fig:2} showing the transverse TAM distributions in a spin-0 target, we restrict our discussion of the transverse AM distributions in a spin-1/2 target to the range $P_z \leq 10$ GeV, as those distributions diverge when $P^{z}\to\infty$.
+Moreover, analogously to Fig.~\ref{fig:2} showing the transverse TAM distributions in a spin-0 target, we restrict our discussion of the transverse AM distributions in a spin-1/2 target to the range $P^{z}\leq 10$ GeV, as those distributions diverge when $P^{z}\to\infty$.

-In Fig.~\ref{fig:3}, we show the total (i.e.,~quark + gluon) contributions to the relativistic spatial distributions of transverse OAM, intrinsic spin, and TAM in the transverse plane for an unpolarized spin-1/2 target at various values of $P^{z}$.
+In Fig.~\ref{fig:3}, we show the total (i.e.,~quark + gluon) contributions to the relativistic spatial distributions of transverse OAM, intrinsic spin, and TAM in the transverse plane for an unpolarized nucleon at various values of $P^{z}$.
 We observe that dipolar structures are induced by the motion of the target.
 Similar to the spin-0 case, the unpolarized transverse AM distributions are antisymmetric under reflection about the $x$-axis, and hence vanish once integrated over all space.
-In Fig.~\ref{fig:4}, we show the same transverse distributions, now for a transversely polarized target along the $x$-axis.
+In Fig.~\ref{fig:4}, we show the same transverse distributions, now for a transversely polarized nucleon along the $x$-axis.
 On top of the dipole contribution associated with the spin-independent part, there are monopole and quadrupole contributions associated with the spin-dependent part, see Eq.~\eqref{Lk4}.

 The transverse OAM and intrinsic spin distributions are normalized as

 with $E_{P}=P^{0}|_{t=0}=\sqrt{\left(P^{z}\right)^{2}+M^{2}}$.
 Combining Eqs.~\eqref{Lk5} and \eqref{Sk5}, we obtain the transverse spin sum rule for a spin-1/2 target